Quantum Kirwan for quantum K-theory: Quantum K-theoretic Kirwan map

 denote the evaluation maps at \(z_0,\ldots, z_n\).
 If \(X\) is smooth projective then the moduli stack \(\ovl{\M}^G_n(\bA,X)\) is proper.
 Properness also holds in certain other situations, such as if \(X\) is a vector space, \(G\) is a torus, and the weights of \(G\) are contained in an open half-space in $\g^\dual$.
 For details on the proof of properness we refer the reader to \cite{reduc}.

 The moduli stack of affine gauged maps also admits a forgetful map to a stack of domain curves.
-Denote by \(\ovl{\M}_n(\bA)\) the moduli stack \(\ovl{\M}_n^G(\bA,X)\) in the case that \(X\) and \(G\) are points.
+Denote by \(\ovl{\M}_n(\bA)\) the moduli stack \(\ovl{\M}_n^G(\bA,X)\) in the case that \(X\) and \(G\) are points, which we call the stack of {\em affine scaled curves}.
 There is a forgetful morphism

-defined by forgetting the morphism \(u\) and collapsing all components that become unstable.
+defined by forgetting the morphism to $X/G$ and collapsing all components that become unstable.